Skip Navigation LinksHomeProgrammesApplied ScienceBachelor of Applied Science (Laboratory Science) (Level 7)

 Level 7

-Prepare for a career in in laboratory science with the Bachelor of Applied Science (Laboratory Science) (Level 7)
+Prepare for a career in laboratory science with the Bachelor of Applied Science (Laboratory Science) (Level 7)

 Applied science lecturer Bob Stewart working with some samples at the lab